BRB67/17uote3ollection/173Bible/173TheKingJamesVersionOfTheBible.md

 all that go out of the ark, to every beast of the earth.

-9:11 And I will establish my covenant with you, neither shall all flesh be cut off any more by the waters of a flood;
+9:11 And I will establish my covenant with you, neither shall all flesh be cut off any more by the waters of a flood; neither shall there any more be a flood to destroy the earth.